 - 1. Any conduct which is unbecoming of an employee of the police department. - 2.
 Neglect of duty. - 3.
 Commission of an act which would constitute a felony or misdemeanor under the State or Local law where the act took place. - 4.
-The use of narcotics, hallucinogens, or other controlled substances except when legally prescribed.
-When medications are prescribed, the officer shall inquire of the prescribing physician whether the medication will impair the officer in the performance of their duties.
+Storing or bringing into any police facility or vehicle alcoholic beverages or controlled substances, except when such are being held for evidence or training in accordance with departmental procedures. - 5.
+The use of controlled substances except when legally prescribed is prohibited.
 The officer shall immediately notify their supervisor if a prescribed medication is likely to impair the officer's performance. - a.
-When a controlled substance, narcotic, or hallucinogen is prescribed for use on duty, personnel shall notify their immediate supervisor. - b.
 Personnel shall not be permitted to work if such medication will result in impairment of the employee.

-- c.
-Use of prescription medication on duty is permitted if such use would normally not result in impairment of the employee. - d.
+- b.
 If while on duty an employee is unexpectedly impaired by a prescription medication, a supervisor shall be notified immediately.
-The employee's immediate supervisor should determine fitness for duty, unless immediate relief from duty is warranted. - 5.
-The consumption or purchasing of intoxicating beverages while in uniform, on active duty or in a police vehicle.
+The employee's immediate supervisor should determine fitness for duty, unless immediate relief from duty is warranted. - 6.
+The purchase or consumption of alcoholic beverages while in uniform, on active duty or in a police vehicle.